 One of the regulations outlined in the Funeral Rule is that families are allowed to purchase their own cremation urns or caskets:

 “The funeral provider cannot refuse to handle a casket or urn you bought online, at a local casket store, or somewhere else – or charge you a fee to do it.
 The funeral home cannot require you to be there when the casket or urn is delivered to them.”

-You can find, build, or buy your own urn, which could ultimately be more cost-effective than using one provided by the funeral home.
-In addition, this is also an opportunity to do something unique with your loved one’s cremains.
-If you purchase one before you need it, you can save money on rush ordering and have greater control over the design and materials.
-The most important thing to keep in mind is urn capacity, rather than the exact measurements.
+This is also an opportunity to do something unique with your loved one’s cremated remains.
+If you purchase one in advance, you can save money and time and have greater control over the design and materials.
+The most important thing to remember when selecting an urn is the capacity rather than the exact measurements.

 Plan Your Own Ceremony

-You don’t have to use the formal services that a funeral home provides, which can be costly.
-Rather, you can opt for a direct cremation, which involves no embalming, viewing or visitation, and then plan a ceremony on your own.
 This memorial can be in a park, community center, church, or home and can take whatever shape you and your loved ones deem most appropriate.
-There are laws regarding where and how you can scatter cremated remains, so be sure to complete appropriate research before the ceremony.
+There are many creative ways to hold a ceremony or memorial that will honor the memory of your loved one on your terms.
+Keep in mind that there are laws regarding how and where you scatter cremated remains, so be sure to complete appropriate research before the ceremony.